Skip to Main Content

 The Investor-State LawGuide database is a one-stop resource for international investment law research.
 It provides access to treaties, arbitration rules, decisions and awards, and other related documents.
 In addition to full-text search capability, Investor-State LawGuide's research tools include: the Subject Navigator; the Article Citator (which shows how specific legal instruments relevant to international investment law have been interpreted by tribunals); the Jurisprudence Citator (which shows how specific decisions have been treated by subsequent investment treaty tribunals); and Terms & Phrases searching (which enables you to look for the meaning of terms and phrases that have been defined in treaties and rules or by arbitration tribunals).
 Click on "Login” in the upper-right corner of the welcome screen to access the database.

 According to the publisher, Kluwer Arbitration is the "world's leading online resource for international commercial arbitration research."
 The source provides access to an extensive collection of primary materials, as well as secondary resources, including the journals "Arbitration International" and the "Journal of International Arbitration."

 For law school subscribers, in Lexis +, type in "international arbitration."
 "International Arbitration: Mealey's Litigation Report" is one of the sources offered through LexisNexis.

 For law school subscribers, from the Westlaw Directory screen, go to "International Materials," then "International Arbitration Materials."

 Subscription Databases (Non-Law)

 Non-law databases are available through the Loyola University Libraries' website.
 Databases that offer coverage of international commercial and investment arbitration are listed below:

-The following are PowerPoint presentations that were prepared for varous LUC Law School courses related to international commercial arbitration.
+The following are PowerPoint/PDF presentations that were prepared for various LUC Law School courses related to international commercial and investment arbitration.